st3llabr1/essays/Latimer_Draft/README.md

 >*"To a man who had . . . chumy relations with Hiram Maxim and other great inventors the relations of English bosses and employees were to say the least peculiar.
 The prevailing motif seemed to be humility of the workman and the attitude that nothing that I can do can repay you for permitting me to earn an honest living.
 My assistant and myself were in hot water from the first moment to the end of my engagement, and as we were incapable of assuming a humility we could not feel, there was a continual effort to discount us . . . ."*[27]

 We know Latimer also felt a keen sense of obligation to his heritage, which he may have considered to be better served by returning to America.
 Latimer's parents, as runaway slaves, had been assisted by whites as well as blacks.
-Their case had galvanized the Boston abolitionist community to its first major political activity.
+Their case had [galvanized the Boston abolitionist community to its first major political activity](https://archive.org/details/jointspecialcomm00mass/page/n1/mode/2up).
 Latimer and his brothers had enlisted in the military and served in the Civil War.
 As with his professional career, Latimer may well have hoped and expected to see continued improvement in the social environment of his native country.
 We know that he devoted the rest of his life to working for that goal.

 Reinforcing these motives, the incandescent electric light held a powerful message for Latimer, as for many others.
 Here was an invention "no less welcome in the palace than in the humblest home."
 The lamp embodied the relationship of art and science, and its improvement promised benefits for all classes of society.
 The electric light was a cause well worth serving.
 All of Latimer's inventions, patented and unpatented, relate to improving the quality of life: Maxim's automatic machine gun must have been repulsive to him.

-.ve-media https://edison.rutgers.edu/images/latimer/patents/781890.pdf left width=70% caption="U.S. Patent 781,890"
+.ve-media wc:Sunflower.jpg left width=70% caption="U.S. Patent 781,890"

 While working for the Edison and General Electric companies, and thereafter, Latimer continued to invent at a much reduced rate (his last patent was granted in 1905).
 Of the drawings found in his Queens home, by far the greater number of those on which he claimed credit as "inventor" are dated prior to 1885, although the home was purchased much later.
 This is consistent with the speculation that Latimer prized his early work and his vision of himself as an inventor.